viamrobotics/docs/docs/registry/create/_index.md

 {{% /tab %}}
 {{% tab name="C++" %}}

-To create a new resource model, you need to implement your model's **client** interface in a file called `my_modular_resource.cpp`.
+To create a new resource model, start by referencing the corresponding built-in resource's implementation in the [Viam C++ SDK](https://github.com/viamrobotics/viam-cpp-sdk/tree/main/src/viam/sdk).

-This interface defines how your model's server responds to API requests.

-To ensure the client interface you create returns the expected results, use the appropriate client interface defined in <file>components/\<resource-name\>/client.hpp</file> or <file>services/\<resource-name\>/client.hpp</file> in the [Viam C++ SDK](https://github.com/viamrobotics/viam-cpp-sdk/tree/main/src/viam/sdk) as a reference.

-For example, the `base` component client is defined in the [<file>components/base/client.hpp</file>](https://github.com/viamrobotics/viam-cpp-sdk/blob/main/src/viam/sdk/components/base/client.hpp) implementation file.
+For example, if you are implementing a new custom `base` component model, reference the [<file>components/base/base.hpp</file>](https://github.com/viamrobotics/viam-cpp-sdk/blob/main/src/viam/sdk/components/base/base.hpp) implementation file to learn how the `BaseClient` class is implemented.

-Depending on your needs, you may also wish to create a corresponding implementation (header) file, `my_modular_resource.hpp`, as well.
+You can create your own derivative class in a <file>.cpp</file>, such as <file>my_modular_resource.cpp</file>, and optionally define the implementation of that class in a <file>.hpp</file> header file, such as <file>my_modular_resource.hpp</file>.
-The example code in the following sections demonstrates using both files together.
+The example code in the following sections demonstrates an implementation using both files.

 See [Valid APIs to implement in your model](#valid-apis-to-implement-in-your-model) for more information.